How to Spend the Perfect Day at Bandelier National Monument

 What are the Bandelier National Monument hours?

 Double-check the main park website for operating hours before planning your trip.
-With weather and COVID, the operating hours can change a little.
+The operating hours can change due to weather and holidays.

 What is the elevation at Bandelier National Monument?